qmk/qmk_firmware/docs/feature_oled_driver.md

 #endif
 ```

+## Using Single Display On Split Keyboards

+If you have a oled display enabled in your code, but do not have it connected to your keyboard you will experience lagging in registering keypresses.
+This usually happens if you have a split keyboard and decide to put a display on only one side.
+Defining either `OLED_NO_DISPLAY_ON_MASTER` or `OLED_NO_DISPLAY_ON_SLAVE` will disable the oled display on one side.

 ## Logo Example

 In the default font, certain ranges of characters are reserved for a QMK logo.
 To render this logo to the OLED screen, use the following code example: